Almost everywhere you go, someone is always asking for a PSA birth certificate.

 5. There’s a difference between a Birth Certificate and a Certificate of Live Birth (COLB)

-The Certificate of Live Birth is the first unofficial document that proves you are medically alive when your mother gave birth to you.
+The Certificate of Live Birth is the first unofficial document proving you were medically alive when your mother gave birth.

 The Certificate of Live Birth Form is for data entry purposes only.
-After the parent fills out this form, the hospital administrator is tasked with sending the birth records to the local civil registrar within 30 days after birth.
+After the parent fills out this form, the hospital administrator sends the birth records to the local civil registrar within 30 days after birth.

-Unlike the Certificate of Live Birth, the official Birth Certificate is printed on security paper (SECPA), has a registration number so it can easily be retrieved, and comes with the official PSA seal for authenticity.
+Unlike the Certificate of Live Birth, the official Birth Certificate is printed on security paper (SECPA), has a registration number to be retrieved quickly, and comes with the official PSA seal for authenticity.

 6. In case of dual birth certificate or double registration, the first one to be registered will be recognized as the official birth certificate

-Double registration or having two birth certificates under one’s name is not allowed in the Philippines.
+Double registration or having two birth certificates under one’s name is prohibited in the Philippines.

 However, there are instances when double registration happens unintentionally.

-Some Filipinos file a late registration of birth not knowing that they’re already registered.
-Others make the mistake of applying for a second birth certificate to replace the first one containing errors/misspelling/wrong info, unaware that there’s a separate procedure for birth certificate correction.
+Some Filipinos file a late birth registration, not knowing they’re already registered.
+Others make the mistake of applying for a second birth certificate to replace the first one containing errors/misspellings/wrong info, unaware there’s a separate procedure for birth certificate correction.

-Whatever the case, the first birth certificate will always prevail as the official document, regardless if it contains errors or not3.
-If it does contain errors, simply file the appropriate birth certificate correction.
+Whatever the case, the first birth certificate will always prevail as the official document, regardless if it contains errors or not8.
+If it does contain errors, file the appropriate birth certificate correction.

-As for the second birth certificate, it is considered invalid and should be subsequently canceled by filing a Petition for Cancellation of Entry before the Regional Trial Court (RTC) with jurisdiction over the civil registrar where the birth certificate was created/registered (Section 1, Rule 108, Revised Rules of Court).
+As for the second birth certificate, it is considered invalid.
+It should be subsequently canceled by filing a Petition for Cancellation of Entry before the Regional Trial Court (RTC) with jurisdiction over the civil registrar where the birth certificate was created/registered (Section 1, Rule 108, Revised Rules of Court).

-After the petition is filed, the court will issue an order on when and where the hearing will take place.
+After the petition is filed, the court will order when and where the hearing will occur.
 The court will also order the notices to be given to people named and involved in the petition.
 This order will be published once a week for three consecutive weeks in a major newspaper.

 How long the cancellation proceeding will last depends on the availability of the judge hearing the petition, the number of cases of the court where the petition will be raffled, and a host of other factors.